RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization

 \definecolor{SoftBlue}{HTML}{A0C4FF} \definecolor{InnerBlobBorder}{HTML}{4A90E2} \definecolor{SoftOrange}{HTML}{FFDAB9} \definecolor{OrangeBlobBorder}{HTML}{FF8C00} \definecolor{Crimson}{HTML}{DC143C} \definecolor{Yellow}{HTML}{FFFFE0} \tikzstyle{cluster points}=[circle, fill, inner sep=.7pt]

 Our goal is to discover the characteristic distribution of symmetry transformations associated with different classes of objects within unlabeled data $\gX$.
 Consider datasets such as GEOM~\citep{Axelrod2022-hs}, where each molecule class is represented as an ensemble of multiple 3D molecular conformations; or MNIST, where same digits share an underlying shape under varying handwriting styles.
 Generally, variations \emph{within} these classes are a combination of (a) non-group structural distortions (e.g., bond rotations or ring puckering in molecules; style variations in digits) and (b) transformations from a symmetry group $\gG$ (like $SO(3)$ rotations of molecular conformations).
 We specifically aim to model the distribution of the underlying group transformations.
-Therefore, to achieve this goal, we first need to \textbf{(i)} define a way to group objects based on their intrinsic shape or similarity -- independently of their pose or minor deformations and under the absence of labels, and \textbf{(ii)} model their pose variations. \paragraph{(i) Modeling pose-invariant similarity.} We model pose invariant similarity through equivalence classes.
+Therefore, to achieve this goal, we first need to \textbf{(i)} define a way to group objects based on their intrinsic shape or similarity -- independently of their pose or minor deformations and under the absence of labels, and \textbf{(ii)} model their pose variations. \paragraph{(i) Modeling pose-invariant similarity} We model pose invariant similarity through equivalence classes.
 The $\gG$-invariant latent space typical of class-pose decomposition methods is a promising candidate for this purpose.
 In effect, we rely on the principle that structurally similar objects generally map to nearby points in $\gZ$.
 This assumption is empirically supported by previous work in class-pose decompositions methods showing that $\gZ$ maps different classes into well-separated connected clusters (see t-SNE visualizations of $\gZ$ in IE-AEs~\citep{winter2022unsupervised}).
 Additionally, it aligns with broader findings indicating that deep features correctly capture perceptual and semantic similarity, even when learned without supervision~\citep{Zhang_Isola_Efros_Shechtman_Wang_2018}.\footnote{Structured per-class manifolds in latent spaces have also been shown algebraically \citep{pelleriti2025approximating}.}

 Formally, let $\eta: \gX \to \gZ$ be such a $\gG$-invariant encoder, we then define an equivalence relation $\sim_\varepsilon$ in $\gX$ based on connected proximity in $\gZ$: